pulap/pulap/docs/draft/000-authz-system-overview.md

 ## Conclusion

-The Pulap authorization system provides a flexible, performant, and secure way to control access to resources using:
+The Pulap authorization system provides a flexible way to control access to resources using:

 1. **Permissions** - Atomic capabilities (strings)
 2. **Roles** - Named bundles of permissions (database entities)